YiranLi-github/YiranLi-github/README.md

 - ⚡ Fun fact: ...
 -->

--currently a fintech undergraduate at CUHK-Shenzhen
+-a FinTech undergraduate at CUHK-Shenzhen
 <br>-currently learning about database management and machine learning
 <br>-interested in data analytics and data visualization
 <br>-changed three majors during college